ShekharBajetha/Calculator/README.md

 # Calculator Project

-A simple calculator application that performs basic arithmetic operations such as addition, subtraction, multiplication, and division.
-This project demonstrates the use of Java for creating a command-line calculator and includes unit tests to ensure functionality.
+A command-line calculator application developed in Java, designed to perform basic arithmetic operations such as addition, subtraction, multiplication, and division.
+The project serves as a practical example of object-oriented programming principles and includes automated unit tests to ensure accuracy and reliability of calculations.
+Additionally, it demonstrates the integration of Continuous Integration (CI) practices using Jenkins to maintain code quality and streamline development workflows.

 ## Features
 - Addition